imohitpatel/Latest-GSoc-Proposal/README.md

 You are welcome to propose your own project.
 If you wish to do so, please contact the organization you want to work with before you start writing your proposal and explain your idea to them.
 If you choose to propose your own project idea you will need to find a mentor for the project. **Proposals without a mentor will not be considered.**

+___
+## Contribution guide
+* Fork the project
+* Add your  GSoC Project Title
+* Add accepted GSoC Proposal link with the format `[link](<proposal link>)`
+* Add GSoC Project link with the format `[link](<project link>)`

+NB:
+* Please ensure that shared links are publicly accesible
+* Please remove personal information from your proposals if you don't want to share them
+* To prospective students, this is only a pointer and proposal formats for your organization or mentors could vary, please ask questions to your organization/mentors on how your proposals can be formatted/Structured